Six Online Scams That Work More Often Than You'd Think

 The security breach that wasn’t (but is now)

-The film Identity Thief begins with the protagonist being told – over the phone – that his identity has been compromised.
+The 2013 comedy Identity Thief begins with the protagonist being told – over the phone – that his identity has been compromised.
 Eager to fix the situation, he provides the operator with all of his personal information, and thus actually compromises his identity.

 The online version of this is very similar: hackers send you a message, seemingly from a trusted source (usually your bank) and then offer to correct things for you.
 They just need to “confirm” your account and identification information.
 Once they’ve got that, your money soon follows.

 As is usually the case with scam prevention, know who you’re talking to.
 If you aren’t sure, pick up your phone and make sure the issue is legitimate.

 Being unemployed can be downright terrifying.
 Living without the security of a steady income is a wrenching experience – one that scammers happily exploit.